aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 This library also supports programmatically defining Kubernetes resource manifests within EKS clusters.

+> This module will eventually be replaced by the [`aws-eks-next`](https://github.com/aws/aws-cdk/tree/master/packages/%40aws-cdk/aws-eks-next) module.
+> This change will require you to replace your existing clusters.
+> Since we know this kind of operation is highly intrusive, when the replacement happens, we will still be supporting the current module under the `aws-eks-experimental` name.
+> This way, you can choose to migrate at your own pace, and plan out the cluster replacement as needed.

 This example defines an Amazon EKS cluster with the following configuration:

 - Managed nodegroup with 2x **m5.large** instances (this instance type suits most common use-cases, and is good value for money)